kazurayam/KatalonPropertiesDemo/README.md

 1. git clone [this demo project](https://github.com/kazurayam/KatalonPropertiesDemo) to your PC.
 2. Start Katalon Studio and open the downloaded project.
-3. This demo project depends on an external jar `MultiSourcedProperties-1.0.jar` which you can download from  [here](https://github.com/kazurayam/MultiSourcedProperties/raw/master/build/libs/MultiSourcedProperties-1.0.jar).
+3. This demo project depends on an external jar `MultiSourcedProperties-1.0.jar` which you can download from  [here](https://github.com/kazurayam/MultiSourcedProperties/raw/master/build/libs/MultiSourcedProperties-1.0.jar) or [MultiSourcedProperties/releases](https://github.com/kazurayam/MultiSourcedProperties/releases) page.
 You need to download it and [configure the Katalon Studio project to refer to the external lib](https://docs.katalon.com/display/KD/External+Libraries).
 Do `Project > Settings > External Libraries > Add` operation.
 4. You want to create a file `%USERPROFILE%\katalon.properties` for Windows, `$HOME/katalon.properties` for Mac.
 The file should contain following line:
 ```
 GlobalVariable.hostname=demoaut.katalon.com